-I have been thinking about this article for nine years, which explains why it is so long.
-Enjoy!
+Side note 1: I have been thinking about this article for nine years, which explains why it is so long.

-This article was changed on the 4th of April 2022.
-As I was cooking pork carbonades, I figured out what was the missing piece to the puzzle of identity.
+Side note 2: This article was changed on the 4th of April 2022.
+I figured out that day what was the missing piece to the puzzle of identity.
 Read the article to find out.

 “International student party”, “international bachelor’s”, “international environment”, “international fair”.

-In the mainstream, “international” is represented as below.
+In the mainstream, “international” has a positive connotation.

 A group of young and handsome people from different ethnic and religious backgrounds are having fun working together.

 In practice, this idyllic image does not apply.

 Quite the opposite